Sustainability

 • GP Bullhound Thyra Hedge

-3) Integrates sustainability risks without the fund promoting environmental and/or social characteristics in accordance with the requirements set based on the SDFR:
+3) Integrates sustainability risks without the fund promoting environmental and/or social characteristics in accordance with the requirements set on the basis of the SDFR:

 • Nordic Factoring Fund